vassef/vassef/README.md

 Graduate Research Assistant
 ---------------------------

-Hello there! 👋 I'm a first-year Ph.D. student at the University of Illinois at Chicago, fortunate to be under the guidance of Professor Ohannessian.
+Hello there! 👋 I'm a second-year Ph.D. student at the University of Illinois at Chicago, fortunate to be under the guidance of Professor Ohannessian.
 I earned my bachelor's degree from the University of Tehran, majoring in Control Engineering.
 Over the past 2-3 years, I've found myself captivated by the fascinating world of AI and the boundless possibilities it offers.
 I've been on a quest to tap into the insights behind cutting-edge AI models, constantly seeking new horizons for exploration.
 Beyond my academic pursuits, I'm passionate about creating valuable content that reflects my interests.
 You can catch a glimpse of this on my YouTube channel, where I share my insights and experiences.
 I'm always eager to absorb new knowledge, and that's what keeps my journey exciting! 😄🚀

 * 🌍  I'm based in Tehran
 * ✉️  You can contact me at [svass@uic.edu](mailto:svass@uic.edu)
-* 🧠  I'm learning JAX and FLAX
+* 🧠  I'm learning Vision Language models

 ### Skills